loveliiivelaugh/exercise-tracker/README.md

 Check out this blog (includes a tutorial, live link, and repo) --> https://dev.to/sanderdebr/let-s-build-workout-tracker-with-react-and-firebase-part-1-1hng

 *I didn't follow the tutorial, so I am not sure the similarities in the code but I just found this project by doing a simple search for the concept I was looking for.
 I found this one I liked and did my best to build one that looks and functions similarly.
-Fortunately using MaterialUI makes making it look similar quite easy.*
+Fortunately, using MaterialUI makes making it look similar quite easy.*

 ## To do's